peter88213/nvhelp-de/source/export_menu.rst

 **Ein ODT-Dokument exportieren**

-Mit **Exportieren >  Manuskript zum Drucken (nur Exportieren)** kann man create a text document for further use, e.g. when you are finished with *novelibre*.
+Mit **Exportieren >  Manuskript zum Drucken (nur Exportieren)** können Sie create a text document for further use, e.g. when you are finished with *novelibre*.

 .. hint::